danielsularea/lily.work/work/_posts/2017-02-13-ibm-american-cancer-society.md

 By training on the vast ACS database, Watson can recognize and highlight terms of interest in the transcript and break down the recording into sections of major topics so patients have revisit the content easier.

-The highlighted terms also serve as faster, in-context search queries by allowing users to click on them and be directed to ACS-approved related resources.
+The highlighted terms also serve as easier, in-context search queries by allowing users to click on them and be directed to ACS-approved related resources.

 <!-- The aim for this process is to reduce the frequent "I don't know what I don't know" phenomenon.
 Traditionally, patients have to reconstruct what they took away from their doctor into a completed question to ask elsewhere.
 Instead, we lower the research barrier and use the recorded conversation itself as a search generator. -->